 ACmix could be divided into two stages.
-At stage I, ACmix implements 1×1 convolution operations on the input feature map, obtaining a rich set of intermediate features containing $3 \times C$ feature maps (H × W × C \rightarrow H × W × 3C, C stands for the number of channels, and H × W stands for the feature size.)
+At stage I, ACmix implements 1×1 convolution operations on the input feature map, obtaining a rich set of intermediate features containing $3 \times C$ feature maps ($H \times W \times C \to H \times W \times 3C$, C stands for the number of channels, and $H \times W$ stands for the feature size.).
 At stage II, the intermediate feature maps are used through the convolution path and self-attention path.
 Because the convolution kernel size is k, the convolution path first utilizes a fully-connected (FC) layer to transform the number of channels to equal the number of all shift directions.
 Subsequently, features are generated via shifting and aggregation.
 In the self-attention path, they represent the features obtained in the stage I that are equally divided into queries, keys and values, following the traditional multiheaded self-attention module.
-Finally, outputs from the convolution path
+Finally, outputs from the convolution path and self-attention path are added together, the strengths are controlled by two learnable weights.

-ACmix introduces 1×1 convolutions for the weight mapping part of the convolution and selfattention mechanisms to achieve correlation between the two at the underlying level.
+ACmix introduces 1 × 1 convolutions for the weight mapping part of the convolution and self-attention mechanisms to achieve correlation between the two at the underlying level.
 ACmix integrates the respective characteristics of convolution operations and self-attention while reducing computational overhead.
 However, the convolution in ACmix ignores the spatial information and channel information of the convolution kernel, making it difficult for the model to accurately fit features.
 Moreover, self-attention causes the model to converge too slowly and cannot quickly locate the regional location of useful features.
 Therefore, we employed the fusion of ODConv and CBAM to enhance the network's ability to learn deep features within complex factory farming environments.